top of page

 I am a multidisciplinary musician who works as a cellist, composer, creative producer and educator.
 I am passionate about creating new work with artists and communities that tell vital, current and courageous stories and work to empower people through collaborative creation

 Hilary enjoys playing cello in live and recorded performance, working as a freelance musician for leading ensembles, orchestras and contemporary music & jazz artists.
 A versatile performer, equally at home playing in contemporary and jazz contexts, playing baroque cello with period specialist chamber ensembles and also on amplified cello with experimental and improvising ensembles.
-She often works in theatre and dance, where her roles have included composer, sound designer, performer and musical director for productions including Restless Dance Theatre’s ‘Seeing Through Darkness’ (2020) & 'Next of Kin' (2010), State Theatre Company South Australia’s ‘Gods of Strangers’ (2018), ‘Vale’ (2017) & 'Babyteeth' (2013) and Brink Productions ‘The Aspirations of Daise Morrow’ (2015) & 'Land & Sea' (2012).
+She often works in theatre and dance, where her roles have included composer, sound designer, performer and musical director for productions including Restless Dance Theatre’s 'Exposed' (2022), ‘Seeing Through Darkness’ (2020) & 'Next of Kin' (2010), State Theatre Company South Australia’s 'Jack Maggs' (2024), 'The Normal Heart' (2022) ‘Gods of Strangers’ (2018), ‘Vale’ (2017) & 'Babyteeth' (2013) and Brink Productions ‘The Aspirations of Daise Morrow’ (2015) & 'Land & Sea' (2012).

 For over 20 years Hilary was cellist with and Artistic Director of Zephyr Quartet - ‘Arguably Australia’s most lateral thinking and inventive ensemble’ (Music Australia) – an award-winning, bold and adventurous string quartet, delighting in the exploration of diverse music and forging dynamic collaborations.
 With ZQ she has been invited to perform in festivals in Australia and overseas, has performed with leading musicians and bands, has had much experience in playing and commissioning contemporary music and also in producing and curating complex multi-artform collaborations.
 Zephyr Quartet has released several albums of original music, enjoys air time on radio in Australia and abroad and has won several awards including the APRA / AMCOS Art Music ‘Award for Excellence by an Organisation’ in 2019, Ruby Awards for 'Innovation' in 2007 and 2014 and the UNESCO: City of Music award for 'Best International Collaboration' in 2018.